hridoykit/delete-confirmation-button/README.md

 # Footnote Of "Delete Confirmation Button" Like Github

-This project demonstrates how to create a delete confirmation button in JavaScript.
+While learning JS DOM, i discovered that by applying an event listener like "keyup" a disabled button can be enabled, and by clicking the this button, any HTML element can be deleted.
+This minor scheme demonstrates how to create a delete confirmation button in JavaScript.
 The button is initially disabled and only becomes enabled when the user types 'delete' in the input field.
 Upon clicking the button, a confirmation dialog appears.

 ## JavaScript Features